ponkio/student_creation/README.md

 After the packages are installed verify you have ssh access as a user with passwordless sudo permissions to the server you are targeting.

-_It is HIGHLY recommended you setup key auth to the target server with `ssh-copy-id` prior to running this_
+_It is HIGHLY recommended you setup key authentication to the target server with `ssh-copy-id` prior to running this_

 ## Setup and installation